Elektrichka: Ukraine

 Ukrainian railways is capable of producing its own elektrychkas, but such efforts are limited by the unprofitability of the service.
 The only success has been a modernization of Riga trains undertaken by local companies.
 However, the elektrychka line in Debaltseve area is reported to be served by Ukrainian-made trains.
 Ukrainian elektrychkas are now produced in Luhansk, at the Luhanskteplovoz plant.
 New elektrychkas feature premium services like bar and children's cars, but they are only available on major routes.
 The largest elektrychka depot in Ukraine, serving Kyiv and the surrounding oblasts, is situated in Fastiv.

 In Kyiv, since 2011, conventional elektrychka trains serve the municipal rail service, the Kyiv Urban Electric Train.
 Financially, the project significantly differs from traditional elektrychkas.

+Kazakhstan

+Kazakhstan operates a network of suburban and regional rail services managed by the national railway company, Kazakhstan Temir Joly (KTJ).
+Elektrichka services are concentrated around major urban and industrial centres, including Astana, Almaty, and Karaganda, while many routes on the country's largely unelectrified rail network are served by diesel-powered trains.
+Owing to the country's low population density and long distances between settlements, commuter rail services are generally less extensive than those in some other post-Soviet states.

+Since the 2010s, KTJ has modernized its rolling stock through domestic production at the Electric Locomotive Assembly (EKZ) plant in Astana, operated in partnership with Alstom.
+New electric trains, domestically assembled at a manufacturing plant in Petropavl, have been introduced on several suburban and regional routes, including services between Astana and the Burabay resort area.
+These trains are equipped with amenities such as air conditioning, Wi-Fi, and power outlets.

 Latvia

 The main electric railway in Latvia is centered in the capital city of Riga.
 The first electrified trains connected Riga with the Dubulti station in the seaside resort of Jūrmala in 1950.
 By 1970, electrification extended westward towards Tukums.
 Used largely by commuters, the railway also has branches extending to Jelgava, Skulte and Aizkraukle.
 Parts of Latvia outside the Riga region are served by diesel trains.
 Upon regaining independence, the Latvian government removed the Soviet seals that appeared on many of the older green trains.

 Because plans for a subway for Riga fell through in the 1980s, the railway remains the fastest way to travel around the city and its vicinity.
 In 2022, all Latvian electric railway routes operate various variants of ER2 trains, however they're expected to be phased out by 2024.